Muller-bit/Web3_Wallet_Security/notes/02_indepth_Mullti_sig_wallet.md

 - Geographical Separation: If feasible, store devices holding signer keys in different physical locations.

 - Different Individuals (for organizations/DAOs): Assign signer responsibilities to different trusted individuals within the organization.

+- Diverse Wallet Software: Avoid using the same wallet software for all signers if possible, as a vulnerability in one software type could affect multiple signers.